gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 values to avoid reuse and replay protection.
 With this realization the nonce state is kept by the DTLS chunk function.
-When the handshake function needs to send a DTLS message, e.g. key_update, which uses epoch 2 or higher, it uses the DTLS chunk protection operation.
+When the handshake function needs to send a DTLS message, e.g. key_update, which uses DTLS epoch=3 or higher, it uses the DTLS chunk protection operation.
 The protected DTLS record is returned to the DTLS handshake implementation, which then sends it as SCTP user data.